Blob Detection Using OpenCV ( Python, C++ )

 using namespace cv; // Read image Mat im = imread( "blob.jpg", IMREAD_GRAYSCALE ); // Set up the detector with default parameters.
 SimpleBlobDetector detector; // Detect blobs. std::vector<KeyPoint> keypoints; detector.detect( im, keypoints); // Draw detected blobs as red circles. // DrawMatchesFlags::DRAW_RICH_KEYPOINTS flag ensures the size of the circle corresponds to the size of blob Mat im_with_keypoints; drawKeypoints( im, keypoints, im_with_keypoints, Scalar(0,0,255), DrawMatchesFlags::DRAW_RICH_KEYPOINTS ); // Show blobs imshow("keypoints", im_with_keypoints ); waitKey(0);

 SimpleBlobDetector, as the name implies, is based on a rather simple algorithm described below.
 The algorithm is controlled by parameters ( shown in bold below ) and has the following steps.
-Scroll down to know how the parameters are set.
+Scroll down to learn how the parameters are set.

 - Thresholding : Convert the source images to several binary images by thresholding the source image with thresholds starting at minThreshold.
 These thresholds are incremented by thresholdStep until maxThreshold.
 So the first threshold is minThreshold, the second is minThreshold + thresholdStep, the third is minThreshold + 2 x thresholdStep, and so on.